Power Pickers

 You can’t make this stuff up.

-Ralph MacDonald Abed?
+Ralph MacDonald v String Section

 I heard a rumor from a close friend yesterday that another old friend, percussionist/songwriter/publisher Ralph MacDonald is fighting lung cancer.
 I have to check it out, and I will, and it will distress me if it’s true, because this is a towering musician who enriches the music world every time he hits a conga, slaps a tambourine or taps a cowbell.

 “No problem, guys,” Ralph said, “don’t worry about it, shit happens.
-But I’d like to hear the track, anyway, as long as I’m here.”
+But I’d like to hear the track, anyway, long as I’m here.”

-The tracks began to play, very big, lots of instruments.
-I don’t remember anything about the charts, which tells you something right there, I guess that there might not have been much to remember.
-Anyway, Ralph put on the headset, didn’t sit on the stool, began listening intently, like I’m picturing an an air traffic controller might as he lands a couple big liners at the same time.
+Anyway, Ralph put on the headset, perched up on the stool, seemed to listen ferociously, like an an air traffic controller might do as he lands three or four big liners at the same time.
 Then, after maybe the first verse, he picks a tambourine out of the kit and starts playing it.
-I don’t remember what he did with it, but whatever it was, it suddenly got everyone in the control booth’s attention like a two-by-four to the head.
+I don’t remember what he did with it–actually, I do, but it would be too hard to try to put into words, except maybe in a music arranging class–, but it suddenly got everyone in the control booth’s attention, like a hooker on a troop-train.
 The tracks came to life.
-Everything about their focus changed, and the string and horn figures seemed to now make more sense, like they actually belonged in the arrangement.
+Their whole focus changed.
+The string and horn figures seemed to now make more sense, now, like they actually belonged in the arrangement.

 Anyway, that’s my RMD story for today, and now I have to go to an AA mtng.